Welcome to the Wellbeing Faculty

 The policy fosters engagement in learning, sets clear limits, recognises appropriate behaviour and applies consequences for inappropriate behaviour.
 The policy reflects our school’s values of respect, excellence and fairness.

-The welfare faculty has a head teacher welfare junior years 7-9 and a head teacher welfare senior school years 11-12.
+The Wellbeing Faculty has a Head Teacher Wellbeing junior years 7-9 and a Head Teacher Wellbeing senior school years 11-12.
 There are six year coordinators who are responsible for supporting the social, emotional and specific needs of the individual students and the year groups.

-The welfare faculty is supported by the school matron, school counsellor, deputy principal day, deputy principal boarding and the principal.
-The school Welfare Committee is made up of these teachers as well as a number of interested and committed staff.
-This committee meets regularly and is coordinated by the head teachers welfare.
+The Wellbeing Faculty is supported by the school matron, school counsellors, deputy principal day, deputy principal boarding and the principal.
+The school Wellbeing Committee is made up of these teachers as well as a number of interested and committed staff.
+This committee meets regularly and is coordinated by the Head Teachers Wellbeing.

 Throughout the year the faculty conducts a range of programs to support student growth and development.
 These include: